 The firstname.lastname@example.org email is shared and monitored between all the International Studies advisors.
 If you have a quick question, emailing email@example.com may be the fastest way for you to receive an answer.
 Students can email this inbox to receive regional or elective course approvals, updated Progress Towards Degree (PTD) worksheets, and answers to any other quick questions they may have about the International Studies major or minor.
 Students can also utilize the designated walk-in advising hours for quick questions.

-Walk-in advising is not offered during the Spring/Summer 2020 terms.
+Walk-in advising is not offered during the Fall 2020 term.

 Walk-in advising hours for International Studies students are typically offered four days a week Monday-Thursday at specific times during the fall and winter semesters.
 Students are always encouraged to schedule an advising appointment first, but walk-in advising hours can be used for quick questions or urgent questions.